Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Florida's games this season have gone over 55.5 points five of 12 times.
+- Florida and its opponents have gone over the current 55.5-point total in five of 12 games (41.7%) this season.

-- The two teams combine to average 64 points per game, 8.5 more than the total in this contest.
+- These two squads combine to allow 51.8 points per game, 3.7 fewer than this contest's over/under.

-- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 over/under in this contest.

 - Gators games this season feature an average total of 59.3 points, a number 3.8 points higher than Thursday's over/under.